kdwarn/flashcards/README.md

 ## The Selected Deck and Deck Status

-By default, after creating a deck, the application automaticaly selects it.
-This means that the application is currently focused on this deck.
-Every new created card will be stored in this deck.
+By default, after creating a deck, the application automatically selects it.
+New cards you create will be added to this deck (until you select a different one).
 Also, the `flashcards status` command will show information on the currently selected deck:

 ```
 $ flashcards status

-Currently using deck: Math
+Currently selected deck: Math

-[NUMBER OF CARDS]: 1

-[DESCRIPTION]:
+Number of cards: 1
-Some math questions
+Description: Some math questions
 ```

 To select a different deck: